- You are here:

 Create a Website Account - Manage notification subscriptions, save form progress and more.

-The Sculptures are on display throughout downtown Hopkins from June 2023 through May 2024, and are available for purchase.
-Please take a walking tour.
-We'll have maps and ballots available soon so that you can vote for your favorite sculpture!
+The Sculptures are on display throughout downtown Hopkins from June 2025 until May 2026 and are available for purchase.
+Please take a walking tour and then vote for your favorite sculpture by April 27, 2026!

 The following pieces are part of the permanent collection